 A: Pre-existing injuries, illnesses, and other conditions can certainly undermine your injury claims, but are not a bar on recovery.
 Generally speaking, the defendant will assert that your claimed injuries are not new, but existed prior to the accident.
 If there were no “new” injuries, then you have no claim — a legitimate injury claim requires a “new” injury.
 Importantly, however, Arizona law allows plaintiffs to recover for “exacerbated” injuries.
 For example, if you had a pre-existing neck condition, and the defendant collides with you at an intersection, causing your condition to worsen substantially (i.e., increased pain, issues with turning your neck, etc.), then you can sue and recover damages for the exacerbated injury.

-A skilled Phoenix motorcycle accident lawyer will be capable of persuading the jury to accept that your new injuries are either distinct from the pre-existing injuries, or that your pre-existing injuries were significantly exacerbated due to the negligent acts of the defendant.
+A skilled Phoenix motorcycle accident attorney will be capable of persuading the jury to accept that your new injuries are either distinct from the pre-existing injuries, or that your pre-existing injuries were significantly exacerbated due to the negligent acts of the defendant.

 Q: What should I do with my motorcycle following an accident?

-A: After an accident, it’s important not to take your motorcycle for repairs (or to junk or sell your motorcycle) until you have consulted with a Phoenix motorcycle accident lawyer.
+A: After an accident, it’s important not to take your motorcycle for repairs (or to junk or sell your motorcycle) until you have consulted with a Phoenix motorcycle accident attorney.
 Your motorcycle may be critical evidence in the case, so the closer it is to its condition right after the accident, the better.
 For example, using your motorcycle and photos/accounts of the accident, motorcycle accident reconstruction experts can determine the speeds of the vehicles involved in the accident, their angles, and the impact forces.